Laminate Flooring Costs Explained

 Do I Need Underlay for My Laminate Flooring?

-Yes, laminate flooring underlay is necessary when fitting your laminate, as it is a floating floor, therefore it requires underlay for stability and insulation while also reducing noise, making it one of the best soundproof flooring options.
+Yes, laminate flooring underlay is necessary when fitting your laminate, as it is a floating floor, therefore it requires underlay for stability and insulation.

 Underlayment is a thin cushioning layer which lies under your flooring and can be made up of several materials such as foam, rubber, felt, plastic and more.
 This not only provides support but also offers you comfort and can reduce wear on your flooring.

-Laminate flooring underlay costs around £2 – £4 per square metre for a concrete subfloor and between £2 – £5 per square metre for a wooden subfloor.
+Laminate flooring underlay costs around £2 to £4 per square metre for a concrete subfloor and between £2 and £5 per square metre for a wooden subfloor.
 Some types of flooring have pre-attached underlay, which may be beneficial — however, you can always purchase the type of underlayment you want separately.

 Laminate Flooring Edging Options